 Mary Ames and Emily Bliss in early June 1865 had spent nearly a month on Edisto Island, S.C., setting up a school for freed slaves.
 They were two well-to-do young white women from Springfield, Mass., and the southern heat was getting to them.

 Just weeks after the Civil War ended, Mary Ames and Emily Bliss were sworn in as teachers for the Freedman’s Bureau in Boston.
-On May 1, they boarded a steamer bound for Hilton Head.
+Then on May 1, they boarded a steamer bound for Hilton Head.

 They arrived at Edisto Island in an old Army wagon on May 10.
-Many liberated slaves had been resettled on former cotton plantations on the island by the Reconstruction government.
-Mary and Emily set up camp in an abandoned plantation house.
+Many liberated slaves had resettled on the island’s former cotton plantations with help from the Reconstruction government.
+Mary and Emily then set up camp in an abandoned plantation house.
 They engaged Sarah, a freed slave, to help around the house.
-She had six children; the eldest was named George.
-Mr. Everett was a school supervisor who lived on the island.
+She had six children, including the eldest, George.
+Mr. Everett, the school supervisor, also lived on the island.